 Have you ever noticed your skin audibly crackling right before your ears?
 I have and I’m going to recommend you have exactly the same experience.
 Because being in the desert was awesome.

 The story begins like a real contrast.
-Imagine beginning your day amongst the littered and loud streets of L.A, only to end it with the sun setting against the foreground of one of California’s greatest pieces of art: Joshua Tree National Park.
+Imagine beginning your day among the littered and loud streets of L.A, only to end it with the sun setting against the foreground of one of California’s greatest pieces of art: Joshua Tree National Park.

 You may or may not have heard about Joshua Tree National Park and rightly so.
 Although it wasn’t officially given ‘national park status’ until 1994, the park’s notoriety began back 1987 when U2 famously named their fifth album after it.